Volunteer Teaching in Peru

 At Projects Abroad, we are particularly proud of our Teaching projects in Peru.
-We are working with the Peruvian Ministry of Education on an eight-year initiative to update the English curriculum for 23 schools in the Sacred Valley between Cusco and Machu Picchu.
-The standard curriculum, created in the capital city of Lima, is not always relevant to children in the more rural Sacred Valley, and local English speakers who would otherwise be teachers are often more tempted by higher salaries on offer in the local tourist industry.
+We are working with the Peruvian Ministry of Education on an eight-year initiative to update the English curriculum for 23 schools in Cusco.
+The standard curriculum, created in the capital city of Lima, is not always relevant to children in more rural areas, and local English speakers who would otherwise be teachers are often more tempted by higher salaries on offer in the local tourist industry.

 Whether you want to volunteer as a teacher during your gap year, career break, over a vacation, or as a trained professional, you will have a vital role to play on one of our teaching projects.
 Volunteering as a teacher in schools in Peru will benefit the many children, teachers and locals within the different communities.

 Volunteering as a Teacher in Peru

 As a volunteer in Peru, your role is built firmly upon a curriculum designed by Projects Abroad and the Peruvian Ministry of Education.
 You may find that you teach many ages from all five junior and high school year groups.